-Strata's management team has the responsibility for translating what Strata technical staff is doing into terms the public can understand and appreciate, and for communicating this information to a range of stakeholders including shareholders, landowners, mineral owners, business people, lawmakers, government officials, the scientific community, educational institutions, regulatory officials, the media, and the general public.
+As the operator of Lance, Strata Energy Inc (Strata) is responsible for reporting to its owner, its stakeholders and the public about its exploration, development, licensing, construction, and production activities within the United States.
+Strata's management team has the responsibility for translating what Strata technical staff is doing into terms the public can understand and appreciate, and for communicating this information to a range of stakeholders including shareholders, landowners, mineral owners, businesspeople, lawmakers, government officials, the scientific community, educational institutions, regulatory officials, the media, and the general public.